walterlow52/CUS-1172-Project-1-About-Me-Website-/README.md

   <h1> My projects in this course </h1>
     <ul>
       <li> <a href = "https://walterlow52.github.io/CUS-1172-Project-1/"> Project 1- Milestone 1 </a> </li>
+      <p> In this assignment, we created and deployed a HTML webpage based on certain requirements and deliverables. </p>
 <hr>
     <p> Rate this HTML website on a scale of 1 to 5: </p>
         <style>